The Association shall be called RAISE (Researching, Advancing and Inspiring Student Engagement) (“The Association”)

 If such a meeting is called, then the sole business of the meeting will be to dissolve the Association.

-On dissolution of the Association, once all outstanding debts have been paid, any surplus funds are to be donated to The Student Learning and Teaching Network.
-Or any other such organisation as the Chair and Secretary at the time may designate.
+On dissolution of the Association, once all outstanding debts have been paid, any surplus funds are to be donated to any other such organisation as the Chair and Secretary at the time may designate.